Robert Aldrich: Assistant director: 1944–1952

-The Enterprise Studios: 1946–1948
+Enterprise Productions: 1946–1948

-Aldrich's association with The Enterprise Studios marks the most formative period of his apprenticeship.
+Aldrich's association with Enterprise Productions marks the most formative period of his apprenticeship.
 The production company offered a unique venue of independent filmmakers welcoming socially conscious themes critical of authoritarian aspects of American society.

 While at Enterprise, Aldrich established both a professional and a personal affiliation with screenwriter and director Abraham Polonsky, a major figure in the Popular Front movement of the 1930s.
 Their respective films addressed the issue of an individual's often desperate struggle to resist destruction by an oppressive society.

 Enterprise's Body and Soul (1947), written by Polonsky, directed by Robert Rossen, and starring John Garfield, made a deep and lasting impression on the 29-year-old assistant director from both structural and thematic standpoints.
 Garfield plays a corrupt prizefighter who seeks to redeem himself by defying mobsters who insist he throw a fight or forfeit his life.
 While the protagonist's personal failings contribute to his own oppression, the film censures capitalism as an unredeemable system.
 Aldrich would revisit Body and Soul throughout his career when seeking guidance on how to convey the progressive ideals of the 1930s while working in the reactionary political atmosphere of the Cold War era.

-In 1948 Aldrich joined Polonsky and Garfield on the early noir film Force of Evil.
+In 1948 Aldrich joined Polonsky and Garfield on the noir film Force of Evil.
 The story concerns a Wall Street attorney turned mob lawyer (Garfield) who informs on his employers when they murder his brother.
 Force of Evil's cinematically excessive visuals and striking sound would later appear in Aldrich's films Kiss Me Deadly and Twilight's Last Gleaming.

 A number of Aldrich's associates at Enterprise came under scrutiny by the HUAC in the late 1940s after Enterprise had closed its doors.
 Among them were Rossen, Polonsky, Garfield, directors John Berry, and Joseph Losey, producer Carl Foreman, and screenwriter Dalton Trumbo, some of whom suffered blacklisting and imprisonment.
 Aldrich was never targeted by the authorities, despite his collaborations with these artists.
 This was largely due to his post-1930s entry into the film industry when recruitment by Communist and leftist organizations was declining.
 Nonetheless, Aldrich remained a champion for the victims of the Red Scare.

 At Enterprise, Aldrich also worked as an assistant director on Arch of Triumph (1948) and No Minor Vices (1948) for Lewis Milestone, So This Is New York (1948) for director Richard Fleischer and producer Stanley Kramer, and Caught (1949) for Max Ophüls.

 During his apprenticeship Aldrich developed a keen appreciation for the nexus between autonomous control over every element of picture production and achievement of his creative vision.
 He would forever strive for full control over his films.